How to Get Leads, Sales, and Actually Have Your Emails Read24 minutes

-- Copy and paste in a pre-written email
+- Copy and paste into a pre-written email

 - Click send

-- Cross fingers and hope they respond (they won’t)
+- Cross your fingers and hope they respond (they won’t)

-I’m embarrassed to admit that I have done this hundreds of times—I’m sure you’re no stranger to this either.
+I’m embarrassed to admit that I have done this a hundred times—I’m sure you’re no stranger to this either.
 If you have done this before, you know that 99% of the time it doesn’t work.
 People see right through these emails and they end up in the trash or even worse: marked as spam.

-With that said, if you are going to send the cold email and want to increase your chances of getting a response, here is what you should do:
+With that said, if you are going to send a cold email and want to increase your chances of getting a response, here is what you should do:

 Keep it short